SPEAK VISUALLY Receive practical tips on how to

 As visual content continues to dominate the Web, philanthropic organizations are harnessing the power of imagery to help spread their messages and boost fundraising efforts.
 Visual storytelling is an ideal medium to communicate nonprofit organizations’ purpose since it not only increases audience engagement but also triggers emotions that can effectively lead to a change in behavior or, at the very least, a change in attitude and perspective.

+Once that's done, it's time to start thinking about your visuals.
 Much can be learned by examining various nonprofit organizations’ visual campaigns, taking note of the different media and styles used, as well as the ways in which they are promoted.
 To inspire your own nonprofit marketing ideas, we’ve highlighted 17 organizations that conducted seriously successful visual campaigns:

 Many charitable organizations struggle to make their beneficiaries realistic to potential contributors.
 While it’s not difficult for people to support children in general, they are less likely to relate to the plight of children on the other side of the world.

 The UK’s Save the Children doesn’t merely support children in western Europe.
 The nonprofit works in 120 countries around the world, with particular focus on kids in war-torn Syria.
 A 2014 PSA video, however, has been viewed more than 56 million times.